Avaje Jex

 Context

 The Context object provides you with everything you need to handle a http-request.
-It contains the underlying
+It contains/wraps the JDK

-, and a bunch of convenience methods for extracting data from a request and sending a
+, and has convenience methods for extracting data from a request or sending a

 response.